Empower Large Language Model to Perform Better on Industrial Domain-Specific Question Answering: Introduction

-\begin{itemize} \item We construct a cloud domain QA dataset MSQA that contains 23k question-answering pairs from the Microsoft Q\&A forum.
-To the best of our knowledge, this is the first cloud-domain QA dataset. \item We propose a new model interaction paradigm that empowers the LLM with generated domain-specific knowledge.
-The extensive experiments show that our approach outperforms the retrieval-based method in domain-specific QA tasks. \item We propose new metrics to evaluate long-term answers in domain-specific QA tasks. \end{itemize}
+\begin{itemize}[noitemsep,topsep=0pt] \item We release a cloud-domain QA dataset that contains 32k QA pairs from the Microsoft Q\&A forum\footnote{The data is collected and post-processed from the Microsoft Q\&A forum (\url{https://learn.microsoft.com/en-us/answers/questions/}), which is publicly available.}.
+To the best of our knowledge, this is the first cloud-domain QA dataset.
+We believe that this benchmarking dataset will assist the research community in evaluating their models in domain-specific scenarios. \item We propose a new model interaction paradigm that empowers the LLM with generated domain-specific knowledge.
+Evaluation results highlight the significant performance of our model interaction paradigm in generating answers enriched with domain-specific knowledge, compared with retrieval-based methods.

+\item We propose novel evaluation metrics for assessing long-form answers in QA tasks, which are aligned with human evaluations and have the potential for automation evaluation.